Silver wants apology for 'reckless' post; Irving offers none - WHIZ News

 Irving said some things in “Hebrews to Negroes: Wake Up Black America” were untrue, but he didn’t say he shouldn’t have posted a link to it.

-“I’m not the one who made the documentary,” Irving said after the Nets practiced.

-Irving again said he meant no harm in posting the tweet — which he has since deleted — but didn’t apologize for doing so and instead asked reporters why they weren’t asking questions about the history of Blacks in America.

-“Where were you guys asking those same questions when I was a kid learning about the traumatic events of my familial history and what I’m proud to come from,” Irving said, “and proud to stand here and why when I repeat myself that I’m not going to stand down, it has nothing to do with dismissing any other race or group people.
+“Where were you guys asking those same questions when I was a kid learning about the traumatic events of my familial history and what I’m proud to come from and proud to stand here,” Irving said, “and why when I repeat myself that I’m not going to stand down, it has nothing to do with dismissing any other race or group people.

-“I’m just proud of my heritage and what we’ve been through and the fact that this has pinned me against against the Jewish community and I’m here answering questions of whether or not I’m sorry or not about something I didn’t create and was something I shared and I’m telling everybody I’m taking responsibility, than that’s where I sit.”

 Silver’s comments were the second statement the league office has issued on the latest Irving controversy, and the first in which Irving was referenced by name.